sanvichandel/powerbi-adventureworks/README.md

 ---

 ## Notes
+The dataset in this project is not publicly available and was provided through an online course.
+Therefore, the '.pbix' file and raw data are not included in this repository.
 This project was created as part of a Power BI course and is intended for learning and portfolio purposes only.